Thinkinary/thinkinary-docs/docs/importing-images/README.md

 }
 ```

-### Importing form Unsplash
+### Importing from Unsplash
-You can create a provider class to handle getting photos from unsplash
+You can create a provider class to handle getting photos from unsplash.
+[Unsplash API](https://unsplash.com/documentation) specification permits us to get random photos and
+search photos by key words.
+See the implementation below:

-#### Typescript class
+##### Typescript class

 ```typescript
 class UnsplashProvider {